Aswang: The witch

-Witch aswang are characterized by extreme vindictiveness, laying curses upon those who have crossed her by making certain objects, such as rice, bones, or insects, come out of the bodily orifices of the cursed.
-Witches have eyes that reflect images upside down, as well as elongated irises.
-They live in the outskirts of towns and villages.
-Witches in the Philippines are feared, avoided and hated.
-Witches can become aswang, only if they have certain qualities that follow an aswang already.
-Then they can become an aswang, and by doing so their powers become stronger, stronger than the other witches as well.
-If an aswang is caught, they are to be immediately killed without question.
-Though with witches there is just complete avoidance by the people and people around them regard them with fear.
-Though if an incident were to happen near the witch's residence, then there is reason to turn to the witch to blame and punish.
+Witch aswangs are characterized by extreme vindictiveness; they curse those who have crossed them by causing objects such as rice, bones, or insects to emerge from their victims' bodily orifices.
+They possess eyes that reflect images upside down and have elongated irises, and they dwell on the outskirts of towns and villages.
+In the Philippines, these witches are feared, shunned, and hated.
+A woman can become an aswang only if she already possesses certain traits associated with aswangs.
+Upon transformation, her powers intensify, making her even more formidable than other witches.
+If an aswang is captured, she is executed immediately without question.
+Ordinary witches, by contrast, are simply avoided and regarded with fear; however, if an incident occurs near a witch's residence, the community may seek her out to blame and punish.

 The ghoul

 Ghoul aswang are described as humanoid but generally hidden.
 Their diet consists of human corpses, they are carrion-eaters.
 Their nails and teeth are sharp and strong to help with the theft and consumption of the corpses.
 Their diet makes them smell rank and pungent.
 They gather in trees near cemeteries to exhume and consume the fresh burials.